kuzzleio/kuzzle-device-manager/doc/1/guides/sensors/index.md

 The plugin provides the following measurement types:

-  - `position`: store a GPS location
+  - `position`: stores a GPS location
-  - `temperature`: store a temperature
+  - `temperature`: stores a temperature

 <details><summary>See associated mappings</summary>